DX493/SquidWoW/README.md

 As I said, first I'm going to try to restore everything, ADT / tile by tile, check if m2s and wmos are here.
 Next ?
 Well, that alone would already be pretty good.
 But why not adapt the current T-WoW DBCs, or even the lighting file, for 3.3.5 ?
 And... after that... consider something that could be ported back down to 1.12?
 But that's a long way off.

+***Known issues :***

+* Vanilla "m2 wrong version" in noggit, i can't convert them to 3.3.5 ..
+But this is not specific for all.
+I think the only ones i can't convert are M2s that will contain complex animations and particles.
+I will try to fix this issue but help is welcome.
+That's the biggest problem i've encountered so far.